Bockenheim an der Weinstraße: Buildings

 The village's appearance is characterized by many old homesteads, of which ever more are being restored.

 From the 11th century comes the tower at the Romanesque Saint Martin's Church (Martinskirche), which once stood next to the Emichsburg, a castle belonging to the Counts of Leiningen, after which today's community centre is named.
 The castle, after being destroyed many times, was eventually converted into a residential castle, which itself was also destroyed.
 Its remnants have been incorporated into a winery, which bears the name Schlossgut (“Castle Estate”) in memory of the now mostly vanished complex.

 In 1995, to offer a counterpart to the “German Wine Gate” (Deutsches Weintor) at the other end of the German Wine Route in Schweigen, which since 1936 had been marking the route's far (from Bockenheim's point of view) end, the Haus der Deutschen Weinstraße (“House of the German Wine Route”) was built between Großbockenheim and Kleinbockenheim.
 Built in the style of a Roman castrum, the House spans the road like a bridge and affords room not only for a 120-place restaurant with a lakeside terrace, but also for various event venues.
 In the Turmzimmer (“Tower Room”) with its view of the surrounding vineyards, the Upper Rhine Plain and even the Odenwald, those wishing to be wed may have a Weinstraßenhochzeit (“Wine Route Wedding”).

 Local speech

-Since 1953, the Palatine Dialectal Poetry Contest (Pfälzischer Mundartdichterwettstreit) has been being held each October, at which participants who speak and write in the Palatine Dialect meet.
+Since 1953, the Palatine Dialectal Poetry Contest (Pfälzischer Mundartdichterwettstreit) has been held each October, at which participants who speak and write in the Palatine Dialect meet.
 The jury chooses the best ten poems from among their entries.

 At the Bockenheimer Mundarttagen (“Bockenheim Dialect Days”), held each year on a weekend in May, dialectologists give lectures in public about dialects and discuss them, too – traditionally in dialect – at the podium.